TRON-Bioinformatics/easyquant/README.md

   -d BP_DISTANCE, --bp_distance BP_DISTANCE
-                        Threshold in base pairs for the required overlap size of reads on both sides of the breakpoint for junction/spanning read counting -m {star,bowtie2,bwa}, --method {star,bowtie2,bwa}
+                        Threshold in base pairs for the required overlap size of reads on both sides of the breakpoint for junction/spanning read counting --allow_mismatches    Allow mismatches within the region around the breakpoint determined by the bp_distance parameter --interval_mode       Specify if interval mode shall be used -m {star,bowtie2,bwa}, --method {star,bowtie2,bwa}
-                        Specify alignment software to generate the index --interval-mode       Specify if interval mode shall be used
+                        Specify alignment software to generate the index

 ```